 Harvie, Jen; Weaver, Lois.
 The Only Way Home is Through the Show: Performance Works of Lois Weaver.
 Ed.
 Jen Harvie.
 London: Intellect Ltd, 2016.

 Weaver, Lois.
-‘Doing Time: a Persona and Practical Account of Making Performance Work in Prisons’.
+‘Doing Time: a Personal and Practical Account of Making Performance Work in Prisons’.
 The Applied Theatre Reader.
 Ed.
 Prentki and Preston.
 New York: Routledge, 2009.

 with Peggy Shaw ‘Miss America’, in Texts for Post-Dramatic Performance, ed.
 A. Furse (Methuen, 2011)